Oil prices hit fresh highs, but worries grow of overheated market

 But some in the producer group fear current price gains could prompt shale companies to flood the market.

-U.S. crude oil production C-OUT-T-EIA is expected to hit 10 million barrels per day (bpd) next month, leaving only Russia and Saudi Arabia at higher levels.
+U.S. crude oil production is expected to hit 10 million barrels per day (bpd) next month, leaving only Russia and Saudi Arabia at higher levels.

 American Petroleum Institute data on Tuesday showed U.S. crude inventories falling by 11.2 million barrels in the week to Jan.
 5.